-The unfortunate reality of nursing home abuse and neglect is that it isn’t always obvious that it’s taking place.
-Even to the victim.
-Of course there are blatant acts of neglect and abuse that occur and these are both shocking and heartbreaking.
+The unfortunate reality of nursing home abuse and neglect is that it is not always obvious—even to the victim.
+Of course, there are blatant acts of neglect and abuse that occur.
+These are both shocking and heartbreaking.

-Sadly there are many instances of abuse and neglect that take place in subtle and sometimes long-term manners that go unnoticed for extended periods of time.
-This is especially true when the victim in question is disabled, declining cognitively, or is suffering from emotional conditions such as anxiety, depression, or PTSD.
+Sadly, there are many instances of abuse and neglect that take place in subtle and long-term manners and go unnoticed for extended periods of time.
+This is especially true when the victim in question is disabled, declining cognitively or is suffering from emotional conditions such as anxiety, depression or PTSD.

 In many situations, unless someone is actively looking out for signs of abuse, the actions may continue to unfold without consequence.
 This is why advocacy and education play critical importance in stopping and preventing nursing home abuse.

-If you are seeking more information on nursing home abuse and the signs that it may be taking place, here are some things to know.
+If you are seeking more information on nursing home abuse and its signs, here are some things to know.

 Signs of Nursing Home Abuse